FMI logo

 true or false

-If true, the FMU allows direct memory access from the outside via its A2L file.
+If true, the FMU allows direct memory access from the outside via the information provided in its variable description file.
 In most cases this mechanism will be used by an external XCP service provided by the importer.
 See Section 5.
+Defaults to false.

 An example of a manifest file for this layered standard is shown below: